aliceqin12/cloud-services-dotnet-import-set-certificate/readme.md

 Replace the three arguments.

-• **Argument1**: the account that will be granted permission to access the private key, e.g. User1
+• **Argument1**: the account that will be granted the permission to access the private key, e.g. User1

 • **Argument2**: the .pfx filename, e.g. cer.pfx